opst/knitfab/docs/03.admin-guide/admin-guide-deep-dive.en.md

 > [!Note]
 >
-> Credentials for Knitfab Database is stored in kubernetes Secret `database-credential`.
+> Credentials for Knitfab Database is stored in Kubernetes Secret `database-credential`.
 >
 > Functionalities writing to Database is possible, but in such cases, be careful to keep consistency of Database.